 Section E of our report details the System's assets as they relate to our actuarial valuation, while Section F discusses the changes in the benefit and contribution provisions since the previous valuation, if any.
 Section G compares the actual contributions received by the System to an actuarially determined level of contributions.
 Sections H and I discuss the actuarial assumptions and methods used and the membership data.
+Section J discusses many of the risks facing the System.

-All of the Tables referenced by the other sections appear in Section J of this report.
+All of the Tables referenced by the other sections appear in Section K of this report.